kdheepak/blog/content/33-drawing-ascii-circuit-diagrams.md

 ```
 ````

-Then it is just a matter of inlining the text as well.
+We can inline the text too.

 ```render_svgbob